JaspreetG/Gold-commodity-exchange/kafka/README.md

 The following Kafka topics are created:

 - `order` – Handles all incoming order data (buy/sell)
-- `trade` – Used by matcher engine to publish matched orders
+- `trade` – Used by matchingEngine to publish matched orders
 - `orderbook` – Used to send orderbook to consumer
 - `ltp` – Used to send Last traded price